AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 We extend case statements and expressions to support `patterns` inside choices of alternatives.
 A pattern is an expression that represents a blueprint for a value of the matched type.
-It might contain holes or wild card values, which can match any subexpression of the corresponding type.
+It might contain wildcards, which can match any subexpression of the corresponding type.

 Patterns will encompass the current abilities of Ada's cases statements and expressions.
 As opposed to Ada's current case functionality, the user will be